Reviews You Can Rely On

 Credit: Jason Peters

-The next test print was an articulated, print-in-place elephant.
-In contrast to the Eiffel Tower, the PLA version did much worse than the ABS version in this test, exhibiting some messy layers and articulations that were almost completely fused.
+Performance dropped a bit with the Eiffel Tower, and the ABS version failed completely.
+The top of the PLA version was so flimsy that it broke without very much force at all.
+The bottom supports look a little scraggly, but improved further up the tower.
+In contrast to the Eiffel Tower, the PLA version of an articulated, print-in-place elephant did much worse than the ABS version in this test, exhibiting some messy layers and articulations that were almost completely fused.
 The ABS version moved very freely and looked much cleaner overall.

 flashforge adventurer 3 - the elephant's legs moved freely.